Lyft Inc. (LYFT) Beta Value: Understanding the Market Risk

 LYFT) stock’s latest price update

-Lyft Inc. (NASDAQ: LYFT)’s stock price has increased by 4.79 compared to its previous closing price of 9.60.
-However, the company has experienced a 15.50% gain in its stock price over the last five trading sessions.
-The Wall Street Journal reported on 03/13/23 that Court Ruling Hands Victory to Uber, Lyft
+Lyft Inc. (NASDAQ: LYFT)’s stock price has decreased by -4.78 compared to its previous closing price of 10.46.
+Despite this, the company has experienced a 10.79% gain in its stock price over the last five trading sessions.

 LYFT’s Market Performance

-Lyft Inc. (LYFT) has experienced a 15.50% rise in stock performance for the past week, with a -12.52% drop in the past month, and a -15.39% drop in the past quarter.
-The volatility ratio for the week is 8.39%, and the volatility levels for the past 30 days are at 5.33% for LYFT.
-The simple moving average for the last 20 days is 2.18% for LYFT stock, with a simple moving average of -26.42% for the last 200 days.
+LYFT’s stock has risen by 10.79% in the past week, with a monthly drop of -6.83% and a quarterly drop of -3.49%.
+The volatility ratio for the week is 6.76% while the volatility levels for the last 30 days are 5.45% for Lyft Inc. The simple moving average for the last 20 days is 2.47% for LYFT stock, with a simple moving average of -26.55% for the last 200 days.

 Analysts’ Opinion of LYFT